 After you have made the decision of when and where the breakup will take place, it is important to work towards creating a plan for future living arrangements, shared payments or bills, and safety and living arrangements of shared pets or children.
 Both parties should be part of this decision making, and should work together to create a compromise that works for all.

-Steps For How to Break Up With Someone You Live With
+11 Steps to Breaking Up With Someone You Live With

 There is no easy way to end a relationship and it’s hard to know how to break up with someone.
 Ultimately, remember why you are having this conversation in the first place, and that it is going to benefit both of you in the long run.
 Expect discomfort, and allow your partner to have their feelings.